Use DRH Tools Locally

 -

-Meet the Edge Usage Prerequisites:
+Meet the Edge Usage Prerequisites

 - DRH recommends using the suggested file structure for organizing your files.
-Alternatively, please provide the DRH technical team with detailed information about your file structure and column patterns in advance.
+Alternatively, provide the DRH technical team with detailed information about your file structure and column patterns in advance.

 -